cloudfoundry/cfar-proposals/README.md

 **IMPORTANT**
   * **Select Projects “CFAR Proposals”.
 We need to be in the right project in order for the CFAR Project Board to automatically pick up issues created.**
-  * **Create a milestone.
-Without it, your propsoal will not be moved automatically to 'In Progress' column on the CFAR Project Board**
+  * **Newly opened issue will be in "New Proposal" cloumn in CFAR Project Board.
+When your issue is ready for review, Close and Re-open it to get it automatically moved to "In Progress" cloumn**
 * As proposal cycles through the different possible phases, please update status label to accurately reflect the current progress